 This article by Udemy explains what an FTC compliant advertising disclosure should look like, particularly if there are affiliate relationships involved.
 The reason why it should be on top of the article is because putting in the middle or at the end may not allow for it to be seen by every consumer.

 The image above is a prime example of truth in advertising.
 It is then incumbent on the consumer to do their due diligence, research each product carefully, and make an informed buying decision.
 BTW, I ordered a Macbook Pro 16″ laptop.
 I will be a first-time Mac user (yay!).

 I’m sure you’ve seen things on LinkedIn such as “#1 career coach in X city,” the self-imposed “#1 career job search coach,” or a newbie calling themselves the “#1 resume writer.”
 Most outsiders can read between the lines when it’s an unsubstantiated title that’s mere hyperbole and a marketing ploy.
 Candidly, if you can’t link to a third-party unbiased, unpaid article supporting your ranking, DON’T DO IT.
-Consumers will not stand for it and they will question it, especially executives.
+Consumers will not stand for it and they will question it, especially executives and C-suite leaders.

 What Consumers Should Do with Best Resume Writers Lists

 If you’re a consumer, always do your research when seeing one of these best resume writers lists.
 There are series of questions you should be asking.
 Here are a few: